How do I make a good first impression at my first job?

 “You never know who you’re going to see that day.
 There was a day I opened the fridge and closed it, and the CEO was literally on the other side.”

-And your Kim Kardashian rule:
+And then there’s the Kim Kardashian rule.

 “Pull out your clothes the night before.
 It’s a game changer.”